namberino/obsidian-notes/Namicon/Controls/Dynamics & Control/Dynamical Systems.md

 \frac{d}{dt} x = f(x)
 $$

 For many systems of interest, the equations for the dynamical system is unknown or partially unknown.
 Koopman can help us discover these equations.
 It can also help us understand the nonlinear dynamical systems better, it can also help us find the optimal nonlinear control and estimation for these systems.
-Chaos, transients, intermittent phenomena are very challenging along with multi-scale physics like turbulent or disease or neuroscience or etc (big open problem).
+Chaos, transients, intermittent phenomena are very challenging along with multiscale physics like turbulent or disease or neuroscience or etc (big open problem).

 [Modern Koopman Theory for Dynamical Systems](https://arxiv.org/pdf/2102.12086)